Marty York: Time with B'nai Brith

 In January, 2016, York was appointed to the dual role of Senior Coordinator of Media and Sports for B'nai Brith Canada, the country's oldest Jewish human-rights organization.
 He subsequently became Chief Media Officer and Director of Communications for the organization.

 Under York and CEO Michael Mostyn, B'nai Brith Canada gained a reputation for issuing frequent press releases revealing detailed findings about people and organizations in Canada tied to antisemitism, discrimination and other societal wrongs.

 York created the organization's annual charity golf tournament, in which a slew of well-known athletes often participate.
 He has continued his involvement in this annual event ever since.

 In 2019, during York's time as Director of Communications, B'nai Brith unearthed a series of controversial comments and social media posts made by Hassan Guillet, a parliamentary candidate for the Liberal Party in that year's Canadian federal election.
 When B'nai Brith went public with its findings, the Liberal Party dropped Guillet as a candidate.
 The story received considerable national media coverage.

 York spoke to the media on B'nai Brith's behalf when the organization successfully advocated for the firing of Ryerson University teaching assistant Ayman Elkasrawy, who was accused of making antisemitic remarks in the classroom.

+According to his LinkedIn profile, York left B'nai Brith Canada in 2026.
+He has since become a contributor to the National Post.

 Personal life

 York is Jewish and the son of Holocaust survivors.
 He lives in Thornhill, Ontario.
 He is the father of two adult sons.

-Since its inception, York has been the chairman or co-chairman of B'nai Brith Canada's annual charity golf tournament in the Toronto area, one of the charity's largest annual fundraisers.
+From its inception until the end of his tenure with the organization, York was the chairman or co-chairman of B'nai Brith Canada's annual charity golf tournament in the Toronto area, one of the charity's largest annual fundraisers.
 The event has emerged as one of the most popular golf tournaments in the Toronto area and has consistently been sold out.
 Sports celebrities recruited by York for this tournament have included friends of his such as NHL Hall of Famer Marcel Dionne, Canadian Football Hall of Famer Damon Allen, horseracing legend Sandy Hawley, former NHL stars Mike Palmateer, Rick Vaive, Dennis Hull and Dennis Maruk and current NHL star Zach Hyman.

 York has indicated that out of the sports he covered, his personal favorite was football, and his second favorite was baseball.